KILTprotocol/portablegabi-tutorial/src/0a_introduction.md

 ## Architecture of Portablegabi

 Portablegabi consists of a part written in [Go](https://golang.org) which wraps the Gabi library and can be compiled to [WASM](https://webassembly.org).
 The second part is a [Typescript](http://www.typescriptlang.org/index.html) layer which uses the WASM-Module and provides an API for attestation, verification and revocation.
-It provides usage of with and without a [Substrate](https://www.parity.io/substrate/)-based blockchain implementing the [`portablegabi-pallet`](https://github.com/KILTprotocol/portablegabi-pallet).
+It provides usage with and without a [Substrate](https://www.parity.io/substrate/)-based blockchain implementing the [`portablegabi-pallet`](https://github.com/KILTprotocol/portablegabi-pallet).

 ## State of Security